germangar/whook/README.md

 close - closes the position (position 0 also does it).<br>

 * Quantities:<br>
+[value] - quantity in base currency.
+Just the number without any extra character.
+Base currency is the coin you're trading.<br>
 [value]$ - quantity in USDT.
 No command associated.
 Just the number and the dollar sign.<br>
 [value]@ - quantity in contracts.
 No command associated.
 Just the number and the 'at' sign.<br>
-[value] - quantity in base currency.
-Just the number without any extra character.
-Base currency is the coin you're trading.<br>
+[value]% - quantity as percentage of total USDT balance.
+Use a negative value for shorts when using the position command.<br>
 [value]x or x[value] - defines the leverage.<br>

 Examples:<br>